ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_estimation.md

 est_data = EstimationData(my_sat_pressure,psat_data,my_loss)
 ```

-We can now use our `EstimatorData` object to evaluate the loss function:
+We can now use our `EstimationData` object to evaluate the loss function:

 ```julia
 import Clapeyron.EstimationUtils